Skip to main content

 Do Not Track

 Do Not Track (“DNT”) is a privacy preference that users can set in certain web browsers.
 DNT is a way for users to inform websites and services that they do not want certain information about their webpage visits collected over time and across websites or online services.
 Except as otherwise described herein with respect to legally required browser based opt outs, we do not recognize or respond to browser-initiated DNT signals, as there is no industry-wide framework for DNT signals.
 To learn more about Do Not Track, click here.
-Please note that Do Not Track is a different mechanism than the legally-recognized browser-based opt out preference signal mentioned above.
+Please note that Do Not Track is a different mechanism than the legally recognized browser-based opt out preference signal mentioned above.

 Additional Information for International Users

-EU-US Data Privacy Framework
+Data Privacy Framework

-3dna Corp. sometimes transfers personal data to a third party for the purposes of subprocessing.
-When we do make such transfers, we limit them as follows: (i) we transfer data only for limited and specified purposes, consistent with the consent you have provided; (ii) we ensure that the subprocessor is obligated to provide at least the same level of privacy protection required by the DPF; (iii) we take reasonable and appropriate steps to ensure that the subprocessor effectively processes the personal information transferred in a manner consistent with our obligations under the DPF; (iv) we require the subprocessor to notify us if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the DPF; (v) if we receive such notice, we take reasonable and appropriate steps to stop and remediate any unauthorized processing; and (vi) we agree to provide a summary or a representative copy of the relevant privacy provisions of our contracts with subprocessors to the Department of Commerce upon its request.
+NationBuilder sometimes transfers personal information to a third party for the purposes of subprocessing.
+When we do make such transfers, we limit them as follows: (i) we transfer information only for limited and specified purposes, consistent with the consent you have provided; (ii) we ensure that the subprocessor is obligated to provide at least the same level of privacy protection required by the DPF Principles; (iii) we take reasonable and appropriate steps to ensure that the subprocessor effectively processes the personal information transferred in a manner consistent with our obligations under the DPF Principles; (iv) we require the subprocessor to notify us if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the DPF Principles; (v) if we receive such notice, we take reasonable and appropriate steps to stop and remediate any unauthorized processing; and (vi) we agree to provide a summary or a representative copy of the relevant privacy provisions of our contracts with subprocessors to the Department of Commerce upon its request.
+When we transfer personal information received under the DPF Principles to a third party, the third party's access, use, and disclosure of the personal information must also be consistent with our obligations under the DPF Principles, and we will remain liable under the DPF Principles for any failure to do so by the third party unless we prove we are not responsible for the event giving rise to the damage.

 How Long Do We Keep Your Information?